woytekm/Project_NAO/README.md

  - BLE proxy hardware - miniature device which you can put in your pocket or backpack when hiking/running/doing whaveter else with your head lamp on.
  - Garmin ConnectIQ app monitoring NAO+ via BLE proxy

 Project is in progress.
-Proxy code (hardest part) is almost ready, hardware is not designed yet (currently i'm working with dev board), As seen on the above photo - ConnectIQ app is in progress!
+Proxy code (hardest part) is almost ready, hardware is not designed yet (currently i'm working with dev board), ConnectIQ app seen on above photo is halfway there.